gargiverma017/Nature-of-Code/README.md

 To practice and build small interactive projects. <be>

-To share my progress and encourage others to explore generative art and simulations. <be>
+To share my progress and explore generative art and simulations. <be>